Skip to main content

 What is a Fixed-Rate Mortgage?

-A fixed-rate mortgages are simply a mortgage where the interest rate stays the same for a set period, usually between two and five years.
+A fixed-rate is simply a mortgage where the interest rate stays the same for a set period, usually between two and five years.
 They offer static payments and protection from interest rate rises, but are slightly more expensive than variable rate mortgages.

 Is a Fixed-rate Mortgage Right for Me?